Zain-10/HOmies/README.md

 # HOmies
-This is a web application for a social media network where users can create profiles, log in, and add friends with other users.
+This is a web application for a social media network where users can create profiles, log in, add friends with other users and see the number of mutual friends.
 The purpose of this application is to provide a platform for users to connect with each other.

 ## Installation
 To install this application, follow these steps: